This is a guide covering the best video camera for hunting.

 2. AKASO EK7000 4K

 Let’s say that you don’t have a large budget for your video camera.
-One of the best video cameras for hunting that won’t cost a lot of money is the AKASO EK7000.
+One of the best video cameras for hunting that isn’t a huge investment is the AKASO EK7000.

 This camera can record in 4K.
 It can also transmit videos via WiFi making file transfer easy and convenient for users.
 This can monitor up to 170 degrees allowing you to observe a large field if you are going to set it up on a tree.

-It costs around $50 and it looks more like a GoPro-inspired action camera from the casing down to functionality.
+It looks more like a GoPro-inspired action camera from the casing down to functionality.

 It has a somewhat decent battery life as well.
 If you are going to latch it with you while moving around, it does get a bit noisy perhaps because of its case.
 But the biggest issue is that it tends to get hot when you use it for a long time.